 Departments & Organizations

-Erika Linnander is a Senior Technical Officer at the Yale Global Health Leadership Institute, where she develops and leads education research in health management across country settings.A lecturer at the Yale School of Public Health, Ms. Linnander teaches management, quality improvement, and strategic problem solving across Yale’s certificate and master’s-level education programs.
+Erika Linnander directs Yale's Global Health Leadership Initiative, where she develops and leads education and research in health management across country settings.A lecturer at the Yale School of Public Health, Ms. Linnander teaches management, quality improvement, and strategic problem solving across Yale’s certificate and master’s-level education programs.
 Over the past decade, she has designed, led, and evaluated health management programming in China, Egypt, Ethiopia, Liberia, Rwanda, and South Africa, the United Kingdom, and the United States.

-She also leads the evaluation of prospective interventions to improve health and health equity in and across complex systems within and across country settings.
+Ms. Linnander also uses innovative implementation science research methods to evaluate prospective interventions to improve health and health equity in and across complex systems within and across country settings.
 She currently serves as the principal investigator for the USAID-funded mixed-methods evaluation of Project Last Mile (PLM), a multi-country effort to translate the supply chain and logistics expertise of the Coca-Cola system to public sector medical supply chain organizations across Africa.

 In addition to her academic expertise and practical experience in global health management, she possesses significant operational experience in hospital settings.
 Prior to joining the Yale team, she worked in hospital administration at the Johns Hopkins Health System.
 Ms. Linnander received her MPH from the Johns Hopkins Bloomberg School of Public Health and her MBA from the Johns Hopkins Carey School of Business.